John 11:2

 (It was that Mary which anointed the Lord with ointment, and wiped his feet with her hair, whose brother Lazarus was sick.)

-And it was that Mary who anointed the Lord with ointment, and wiped his feet with her hair, whose brother Lazarus was sick.
+Mary was the woman who anointed the Lord with perfume and wiped his feet with her hair.
+Her brother Lazarus was the one who was ill.

-It was the Mary who anointed the Lord with ointment and wiped his feet with her hair, whose brother Lazarus was sick.
+(Now it was Mary who anointed the Lord with perfumed oil and wiped his feet dry with her hair, whose brother Lazarus was sick.)

-And it was that Mary which anointed the Lord with ointment, and wiped his feet with her hair, whose brother Lazarus was sick.
+This Maryam was the one who had anointed the feet of Yeshua and wiped them with her hair, whose brother Lazar was sick.

 (It was that Mary who anointed the Lord with ointment, and wiped his feet with her hair, whose brother Lazarus was sick.)